 • What is the relation between processing gain and spreading factor in LoRa modulation?

-- How does the spreading factor impact the coverage of a LoRa transmitter? - What is the transmission bit rate for each of the following configurations of your LoRa device?
-Explain your computation. - Configuration 1: channel bandwidth = 125 kHz, spreading factor = 7, coding rate = 4/5 - Configuration 2: channel bandwidth = 500 kHz, spreading factor = 7, coding rate = 4/5 - Configuration 3: channel bandwidth = 125 kHz, spreading factor = 12, coding rate = 1/2 - Compute the receiver sensitivity, assuming the following parameters: channel bandwidth = 125 kHz, spreading factor = 7, coding rate = 4/5, bit error rate (BER) target = 10^{-4} , and receiver noise figure = 6 dB.
-Refer to this to determine the mapping between the BER and the SNR.
+How does the spreading factor impact the coverage of a LoRa transmitter?
+What is the transmission bit rate for each of the following configurations of you LoRa device?
+Explain your computation.
+Configuration 1: channel bandwidth = 125 kHz, spreading factor = 7, contrate = 4/5 Configuration 2: channel bandwidth = 500 kHz, spreading factor = 7, contrate = 4/5 Configuration 3: channel bandwidth = 125 kHz, spreading factor = 12, rate = 1/2 Compute the receiver sensitivity, assuming the following parameters: channel bandwidth = 125 kHz, spreading factor = 4/5, bit error rate of target = 104, and receiver noise figure = 6 dB.
+Refer to this article --